Akronae/trellalike/README.md

 ### Dificulties

-- Trying to pixel perfect match the original app using as most MUI native components as I could was no easy task.
+- Trying to pixel perfect match the original app using as many MUI native components as I could was no easy task.
-- Scavenging the original app ressources took me longer than expected, especially icons.
+- Scavenging the original app resources took me longer than expected, especially icons.

 ### Achievements